leonlpz/EEG-Based-Supported-Diagnosis-of-ADHD-using-Subject-Specific-HMMs-and-Stationary-RKHS-Embeddings/README.md

-# HMM-RKHS Classification Project

-**Interpretable EEG-Based Supported Diagnosis of ADHD Using Subject-Specific HMMs and Stationary RKHS Embeddings.**
+# Interpretable EEG-Based Supported Diagnosis of ADHD Using Subject-Specific HMMs and Stationary RKHS Embeddings

 This repository contains the full pipeline for classifying ADHD versus control children from resting/task EEG.
 Each subject's frontal EEG is modeled with a dedicated Hidden Markov Model with Gaussian Mixture Model emissions (HMM-GMM).
 The fitted generative models are then embedded in a Reproducing Kernel Hilbert Space (RKHS), where inter-subject similarity is computed in closed form.
 These kernels feed K-Nearest Neighbors (KNN) and Support Vector Machine (SVM) classifiers, evaluated on both real and synthetic EEG under several validation protocols of increasing statistical rigor.